 The IRDA has strict control over insurance rates, beyond which no insurer can go.

 PFRDA regulates the pension schemes: NPS and Atal Pension Yojana.
-PFRDA Act is applicable on these schemes.
+PFRDA Act is applicable to these schemes.

 The PFRDA scope includes: